The Elf-Maiden and Her Lords

-He turned to look again at the gray-eyed young man, and then shifted his gaze slightly to see that his female companion was again looking in the same direction, her chest still rising and falling as if she had raced up the stairs.
-His friend was no longer paying attention to him—not blinking, nor reacting in any manner as he studied the outline of her face, framed as it was against the distant sea.
+He turned to look again at the gray-eyed young man, and then shifted his gaze slightly to see that his female companion was also looking in the same direction, her chest still rising and falling as if she had raced up the stairs.
+She was no longer paying attention to him—not blinking, nor reacting in any manner as he studied the outline of her face, framed as it was against the distant sea.
 From his perspective, the water appeared to fill one of the crenels behind her back, a frame to the beauty of her face.
-Everything seemed in perfect proportion, the nose protruding out just far enough to arrest the gradual descent of her forehead which separated the golden hair combed neatly on the crown of her head from the rounded eyebrows atop her green eyes.
-Her red lips flowed outward in harmony with the graceful curve of her jaw; they had stopped their outward thrust, as if in agreement with the nose, at a spot only slightly in front of her chin, but not even approaching the nasal extremity.
+Everything seemed in perfect proportion, the nose protruding out just far enough to arrest the gradual descent of her forehead, which separated the neatly combed golden hair that crowned her head from the rounded eyebrows that shielded her green eyes.
+Her red lips flowed outward in harmony with the graceful curve of her jaw; they stopped their thrust at a spot only slightly in front of her chin, but well within the bounds of her nose’s protection.

 All the elements were in balance; nothing seemed measured.

 Hers was a beauty that created no longing in him.
-He was content just to look at her—and grateful that she had come into his life when she had, her mere image reminding him of the time they had spent together and extinguishing, whenever she were near, the painful recollections of his lonely childhood.
-In her presence, that childhood seemed less a memory than a story someone else told about a friend whose existence he had all but forgotten.
+He was content just to look at her, grateful that she had come into his life when she had.
+Her very image extinguished the painful recollections of his lonely childhood.
+In her presence, that childhood seemed less a memory than a story someone else told about an unhappy friend whose existence he had all but forgotten.